ezagroba/mob-testing/mob-testing.md

 << @ez Take picture at a mob session in Jan >>

 Notes:
-- Joep, facilitator in our mob
-- amplify but not take away their force

 - bullying for people who normally show up
 - describe personalities/skill levels
 - rotate mouse and keyboard
+- mobbing with only juniors would not be as effective
+- puts communication problems under the microscope

+- Joep, facilitator in our mob
+- amplify but not take away their force
+- call out missed contributions
+- actively listening to what they mean vs. what they say

 ===